lovato/hooks4git/README.md

 ## Availability

-Production module is available from [Pypi](https://pypi.org/project/hooks4git), and development branch is also published by Travis-CI to [Pypi TestServer](https://test.pypi.org/project/hooks4git).
-Both are provided as EGG packages, since there is a Post Install section which creates the hook files on your local directory.
-Wheel packaging is not intented to do that.
+Production version is available from [Pypi](https://pypi.org/project/hooks4git), and development branch is also published by Travis-CI to [Pypi TestServer](https://test.pypi.org/project/hooks4git).
 Both can be downloaded and installed via the pip command.

 ### More information on Git Hooks